-According to a Freedom of Information response from Calderdale Clinical Commissioning Group, an informal alliance of the Provider and Commissioner organisations in Calderdale Collaborative Community Partnership Board, (previously known as Care Closer to Home), already oversee the Care Closer to Home/out-of-hospital services elements of the cost-cutting Right Care Right Time Right Place plan.
+According to a Freedom of Information response from Calderdale Clinical Commissioning Group, an informal alliance of the Provider and Commissioner organisations in Calderdale Collaborative Community Partnership Board, (previously known as Care Closer to Home, now known by the acronym 3CPB), already oversee the Care Closer to Home/out-of-hospital services elements of the cost-cutting Right Care Right Time Right Place plan.

 This informal alliance has signed a Memorandum of Understanding setting out how partners will work together.
 Athough not a formal or legally binding contract, the Calderdale Collaborative Community Partners Partnership Agreement has been added to the CCG’s contracts register.